 Herbert also left , and had a lengthy career as a bass player with the popular Tradewinds Combo, one of the more established groups back then.

-But the band continued , the one constant being lead guitarist Lionel DeCoteau, who by all measures had become a very good guitarist.
+Dunlop was replaced by Derek Greaves on bass guitar, and the band continued , the one constant being lead guitarist Lionel DeCoteau, who by all measures had become a excellent guitarist.

 The version of the band featured here is the lineup from the late sixties , around the time I left the country.